Our business

 Further Action

-As with any security incident, we will investigate whether or not the breach was a result of human error or a systemic issue and see how a recurrence can be prevented – whether this is through better processes, further training or other corrective steps.
+As with any security incident, PIRC will investigate whether or not the breach was a result of human error or a systemic issue and see how a recurrence can be prevented – whether this is through better processes, further training or other corrective steps.
 The DPO will agree the next steps with the Head of Service(s) affected.
 This will vary depending on how the breach occurred and the effect it has had on the individual and the organisation.
 This may involve changing procedures and/or providing additional training.
 However in some cases, it may result in disciplinary action.

 If information has been deleted in error, early intervention is required to determine if this information can be reinstated from any backup system.